 How We Do It

 The goal of having live worship and prayer for 24 hours a day, 7 days a week is a daunting task and requires strategy and insight to sustain the endeavor.
 At Eastern Gate, we break down the 24 hours a day into twelve 2-hour “Sets”.
 Our sets fall mainly in four categories: 1.)
 Devotional Sets 2.)
 Intercession Sets 3.)
-Worship With the Word Sets, or 4.)
-Prophetic Worship Sets.
-The format and structure of how these sets go forth is through what is known as the “Harp and Bowl” system of worship.
+Worship With the Word Sets, 4.)
+Prophetic Worship Sets, or 5.)
+Open Mic Sets The format and structure of how these sets go forth is through what is known as the “Harp and Bowl” system of worship.

 Harp and Bowl